 all very well received by the audiences.
 From Shanghai, Ewan left for Tokyo, Japan to give four

 performances which concluded his journey to the East.

-While in Tokyo, Ewan recorded the acoustic guitar parts written by Jason Becker and Marty
+While in Tokyo, Dobson met up with Marty Friedman.
+Ewan had recorded the acoustic guitar parts written by Jason Becker and Marty

-Friedman for the song “Horrors” that appears on Marty Friedman’s latest album “Inferno.”
+Friedman for the song “Horrors” that appeared on Marty Friedman’s album “Inferno.”
 Marty

 Friedman, the world renowned and legendary electric guitarist selected Dobson to play the acoustic